Ebiroll/dragino_LM502/README.md

 # Debugging

-The ST32F103 comes preflashed with cmsis-dap firmware but if you want to build your own, try this https://github.com/devanlai/dap42 , make sure you use the correct pins to connect to the LM502 SWD pins.
+The ST32F103 comes preflashed with cmsis-dap firmware but if you want to build your own, you could try this https://github.com/devanlai/dap42 , make sure you use the correct pins to connect to the LM502 SWD pins.

 ST Pin Name | Module pim